 Testosterone is a male sex hormone that affects more than just sex drive.
 The hormone is also responsible for bone and muscle health, sperm production, and hair growth.

 Along with your doctor’s recommendations, you may consider potential testosterone-boosting foods as a natural complement to low T treatments.
-Two nutrients that are especially important to your diet are vitamin D and zinc.
+Two nutrients that are especially important to your diet are vitamin D and zinc, both of which are precursors for making testosterone.
+This article will focus on the foods highlighting these two nutrients.

 Whether you choose canned or fresh, eating this fish can be a natural way of boosting testosterone.
 A serving of tuna fulfills your daily vitamin D needs.

 If you aren’t a tuna fan, you may consider other fishy sources of vitamin D, such as salmon or sardines.
 Remember that moderation is key.
 Aim for a max of two to three servings a week to minimize your intake of mercury, which is found in seafood.

 Milk is a great source of protein and calcium.
-Children and women are encouraged to drink milk for better bone health, but milk can keep men’s bones strong too.
+Children and women are encouraged to drink milk for better bone health, but milk can also keep men’s bones strong too.
 The vitamin D content may also keep testosterone levels in check.

 Make sure you choose milk that’s fortified with vitamin D. Choose low-fat or skim versions.
 They have the same nutrients as whole milk without all of the saturated fat.

 Egg yolks are another rich source of vitamin D. While cholesterol has a bad reputation, egg yolk contains more nutrients than egg whites.
 The cholesterol of egg yolks may even help low T. As long as you don’t have any preexisting cholesterol issues, you can safely eat one egg per day.

 Zinc is an essential nutrient during puberty, and its effects can keep male hormones in check throughout adulthood.
 Men who have low T benefit from increasing their zinc intake if they also have zinc deficiencies.
 Oysters are good sources of this mineral.

 An occasional serving of crab or lobster may do your testosterone levels some good.
 This is thanks in part to the zinc content in these seafood favorites.